“How to write a blog post” – an age-old question that’s probably got you pacing around your home office like a caged lion, right?

 You’ve picked your topic, chosen what type of post you want to write, and written your intro.

 Now it’s time to get to the meat of your blog post… the body.

 This one is all on you.
-Your writing style, your thoughts, the way you look at the world… these are things which are distinctly you.
+Your unique voice, writing style, your thoughts, the way you look at the world… these are things that are distinctly you.
 Only you can write them!

 But don’t worry, I’m happy to offer a few guidelines which have served me well over the years…

 Write Short Paragraphs

 Large blocks of uninterrupted text are very difficult for readers.
 Solution?
 Keep your paragraphs short.

 A paragraph consisting of only one, two, or three sentences is quite common in blogging.

 I realize this goes against what your writing teachers taught you in school, but trust me: It’s okay to have lots of one-sentence paragraphs in your blog post.
 Your readers will thank you for them.